 This short piece reports that with the filing of the lawsuit, Ed Roman's original manuscript for "Blue Moon" had been turned over to his attorney.

 We have sourced this article to the Times-Union, a daily based in Albany, New York.
 It was published October 21, 1936.
 The paper had previewed the story the day before in a news item headlined "Claims 'Blue Moon' and Asks Accounting."

-A fragment from a lengthy article in the Sunday Mirror magazine section (King Features Syndicate, Inc.), dated March 16, 1952, about litigation in the music business was found in the attic.
+A fragment from a lengthy article in the Sunday Mirror Magazine (King Features Syndicate, Inc.), regarding litigation in the music business was found in the attic.
 It references Ed Roman by name and includes the only published account we have of the amount of the settlement.

 The name of publication and the date were noted on the backside of the fragment, enabling us to source the complete article and access its title.